DataBiosphere/cgp-deployment/README.md

 7.  <a name="sshconnect"></a>In _EC2 Dashboard_ make your VM active by clicking it.
 Then click _Connect_ on top.
 The example in that window shows you how to ssh into your VM from a terminal.

-#### Adding a private/public key pair to your VM
+#### Adding a private/public key pair to your local machine

-In the VM add your key pair file under `~/.ssh/<your_key_pair>.pem`.
+On your local machine add the key pair file under `~/.ssh/<your_key_pair>.pem`.
 This is typically the same key pair that you use to connect to your VM via SSH.
 This key pair needs to be created on the [AWS console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) so Amazon is aware of it.
 Set the privileges of that key pair file to _read-by-user-only_ by `chmod 400 ~/.ssh/<your_key>.pem` so it is not publicly viewable.

-## Installing the Platform (CGP)
+## Installing the Platform
 ### Collecting Information
 The installation script (`install_bootstrap`) will prompt for several questions.
 To expedite the installation process it is useful to prepare for some of the answers beforehand.
 Here are a few pointers:

-* make sure you know what AWS region your VM runs in (e.g. `us-west-2`)
+* Make sure you know what AWS region your VM runs in (e.g. `us-west-2`).
-* decide whether you want to create an instance for development or production as it might impact the size and therefore the cost of the host virtual machine (see above for recommendations)
+* Decide whether you want to create an instance for development or production as it might impact the size and therefore the cost of the host virtual machine (see above for recommendations).
-* find out whether your favorite editor is installed on the VM
+* Find out whether your favorite editor is installed on the VM.
-* create a static IP address for your VM (AWS calls this _Elastic IP_); find a short set of instructions above
+* Create a static IP address for your VM (AWS calls this _Elastic IP_).
+You find a short set of instructions above.
-* you will be asked to provide an host domain that points to your EC2 instance; you need to know the name of the domain but at the time of installation the domain (or _record set_) does not have to be configured in _Route 53_
+* You will be asked to provide an host domain that points to your EC2 instance.
+You need to know the name of the domain but at the time of installation the domain (or _record set_) does not have to be configured in _Route 53_.
-* _Boardwalk_ has functionality to export metadata to Broad's FireCloud; in order to use it you need to provide your Google Cloud Platform credentials; specifically you need the Google Client ID and the Google Client Secret (it's okay to leave the Google site verfication code empty)
+* _Boardwalk_ has functionality to export metadata to Broad's FireCloud.
+In order to use it you need to provide your Google Cloud Platform credentials.
+Specifically you need the Google Client ID and the Google Client Secret (it's okay to leave the Google site verfication code empty).
-* all metadata reside in an Elasticsearch database; make sure you have the domain name of that Elasticsearch instance handy
+* All metadata reside in an Elasticsearch database.
+Make sure you have the domain name of that Elasticsearch instance handy.
-* have the domain name of the _dos-dss server_ handy
+* Have the domain name of the _dos-dss server_ handy.

 ### Running the Installer

-Once the above setup is done, clone this repository onto your server and run the bootstrap script.
+Once you have collected the above information, clone the repository on VM and run the bootstrap script.
 Be sure to set your branch to `feature/commons` as these instruction are specific to this branch.

     $ git clone https://github.com/DataBiosphere/cgp-deployment.git
     $ cd cgp-deployment